Sue Bird: National team career

 Bird competed for the U.S. in the 2012 Summer Olympics.
 The Americans won their fifth straight gold medal.

 In 2014, Bird played for Team USA during the 2014 FIBA World Championship for Women, in which they defeated Spain 77–64 to win the gold medal.

 Bird competed for Team USA in the 2016 Summer Olympics, helping the team win its sixth straight gold medal.
 In the gold medal game, they beat Spain 101–72.
 This was Bird's fourth Olympic title.

 In 2018, Bird once again qualified for Team USA during the 2018 FIBA Women's Basketball World Cup held in Spain.
 USA defeated Australia 73–56 to win the gold medal.
 By winning the gold medal, Bird became the only player in history, male or female, to win four World Cup gold medals.
 Bird finished the final with five assists, bringing her career total to 107 assists in the FIBA World Cup—making her the leader for the U.S. with the most assists at the World Cup.

 On July 23, 2021, in the lead-up to her quest for her fifth gold medal, Bird carried the U.S. flag at the opening ceremony of the Tokyo Summer Olympics.
 Bird and baseball player Eddy Alvarez were selected by fellow athletes to be the flag bearers.
 Bird described the honor as "mind-blowing".
 The Games were delayed from 2020 due to the COVID-19 pandemic.
-On May 8, 2025 it was announced that Bird would be the 1st managing director for the USA national women's team.
+On May 8, 2025 it was announced that Bird would be the first managing director for the USA national women's team.
 She will be in charge of picking the coaching staff for the 2026 FIBA Women's World Cup and the 2028 Los Angeles Olympics.

 Personal life

-Bird greets the ESPN broadcast team after a WNBA Playoffs game between the New York Liberty and the Atlanta Dream in 2024.

 Bird publicly came out as a lesbian on July 20, 2017, revealing that she had been dating soccer player Megan Rapinoe for several months after the two met at the 2016 Rio Olympics.
-In 2018, she and Rapinoe became the first same-sex couple on the cover of ESPN The Magazines "Body Issue".
-They announced their engagement on October 30, 2020.

-In 2020, Bird and Rapinoe were the first LGBTQ+ couple to co-host the ESPYs.
-She was included in the 2022 Queer 50 list.
+In 2018, Bird and Rapinoe became the first same-sex couple on the cover of ESPN The Magazines "Body Issue", and in June 2020 they co-hosted the ESPYs with quarterback Russell Wilson.
+They announced their engagement in October 2020.
+In 2022, Bird was included on the Queer 50 list.
+On April 17, 2026, Bird and Rapinoe announced they had separated after 10 years as a couple.

-In 2022, Bird became a part-owner of National Women's Soccer League franchise NJ/NY Gotham FC as a minority investor in the club.
-Along with her investment, Bird is required to be an advisor to the league, assisting to promote the club at all market levels—local, national, and international.
-She also joined the ownership group of the Seattle Storm, Force 10 Hoops, in 2024.
-On July 16, 2024, Mattel announced a Sue Bird Barbie as part of their 65th anniversary of the Barbie doll.
+In 2022, Bird became a part-owner of the National Women's Soccer League franchise NJ/NY Gotham FC as a minority investor.
+She also assists in promoting the club and acts as an advisor to the league.
+In April 2024, she joined Force 10 Hoops, the ownership group of the Seattle Storm.
+In July of the same year, Mattel announced a Sue Bird Barbie as part of the 65th anniversary of the Barbie doll.